You are here

 - Two Letters of Recommendation: You will need to provide email addresses for recommendations from two (2) individuals who are familiar with the work in your portfolio and can comment on your qualifications for advanced study.
 At least one referee should be from a teacher with whom you have studied

-- Portfolio: All portfolios need to be submitted online through Slideroom.
+- Portfolio: All portfolios must be submitted digitally.

-- Portfolios of MFA applicants are expected to demonstrate an in-depth commitment to the visual arts
+- Applicants are expected to demonstrate an in-depth commitment to the studio arts

-- For 2D Fine Arts, 3D Fine Arts, and Photography applicants, 20 to 25 reproductions of recent work should be submitted that relate to the concentration to which you are applying.
-Faculty who review the portfolios look for a personal direction and potential for further growth
+- 2D - 3D Fine Arts and Photography applicants should submit 20 to 25 reproductions of recent work that relates to the concentration to which they are applying.
+Faculty who review the portfolios look for personal voice and potential for further growth

 - Note for time-based media: Portfolio must be comprised of 3-5 film/video pieces as well as any images of installations, site-specific projections, and/or stills as appropriate

 - Interview: Interviews are an important component of the MassArt Graduate Admissions process.
-After an initial review of applications, selected candidates will be invited to campus for an in person interview with Faculty.
-This opportunity allows applicants to discuss the program directly with faculty and view the facilities, while allowing faculty the chance to better know each applicant.
-When necessary, live video interviews may be accommodated, however we strongly encourage in-person attendance.
-Additionally, programs may request candidates bring samples of original artwork.
+After an initial review of applications, selected candidates will be invited to interview with faculty.
+We encourage in-person attendance as this opportunity allows applicants to discuss the program directly with faculty and view the facilities.
+Live video interviews, however, may be accommodated.